Francescaferraro/StatisticalMethodsforML-project/README.md

 # StatisticalMethodsforML-project
-This repository contains the project I made for the Statistical Methods for Machine Learning course in the Master of Computer Science at University of Milan.
+This repository contains the Neural Networks project I made for the Statistical Methods for Machine Learning course in the Master of Computer Science at University of Milan.